Validate page counts using hardware checks

 To enable the hardware page counts quickly on multiple printers, use the Copy settings to other printers action available on the left of screen.

-On Windows print servers, this setting can take up to 2 minutes to take effect.
+On Windows print servers, this setting can take up to two minutes to take effect.
 You can speed this up by restarting the PaperCut Print ProviderA Print Provider is a monitoring service installed on a secondary print server to allow PaperCut to control and track printers.
 This monitoring component intercepts the local printing and reports the use back to the primary Application Server. service.

 If you have hardware page countHardware page counts allow PaperCut to determine the actual number of pages printed rather than just the page count from the spool file.
 The hardware page count is used when jobs do not print completely, for example, the print job is canceled.
 These checks are performed at the hardware-level by communicating with the printer via SNMP (Simple Network Management Protocol). validation enabled, you must ensure the list of printer errors specified for release-station.block-release-on-printer-error.error-list does NOT include any errors excluded for hardware page count validation.
 For more information, see Block release of print jobs to printers in error with hardware check.